 Recognition and compliments boost something called “skill consolidation” that helps people learn tasks at a faster rate and helps them retain the information longer—even when they’re not specifically engaged in the task.
 Skill consolidation is a valuable tool because it can increase productivity, and there’s almost no better way to improve skill consolidation and performance than through giving recognition.

-Now that we know some of the motivational theories for employees, the psychology of employee recognition, and where recognition fits in the hierarchy of human needs, what are some of the most effective types of recognition?
+Now that we know some of the motivational theories for employees, the psychology of employee recognition, and where recognition fits in the hierarchy of human needs, what are some of the most effective types of employee recognition?
 This is by no means an exhaustive list, but they could be implemented into your own employee recognition program and, as we’ve seen, it is something we've seen increase the effectiveness of recognition across the board.